Skye80/Data-Analysis-Portfolio/README.md

 # Data Analysis Portfolio

-This ongoing portfolio contains projects developed for academic and professional development purposes.
+This ongoing portfolio contains projects developed for academic and professional purposes.

 ## Data Analysis and Visualization Projects